 Why Termites Do Not Eat Composite Decking

 Termites do not eat composite decking because composite deckings are invulnerable to insects.
-Composite decks manufacturers used materials that wood-eating insects like termites cannot penetrate.
+Composite board manufacturers used materials that wood-eating insects like termites cannot penetrate.
 Wood-boring insects would not be able to damage composite decking, unlike the wood decking type.
 Because they have a strong resistance to insects like termites, composite decking is superior to all other decking types.